What are the future Top 1000 boy names?

 When it comes to boy names, we can all think of the most common picks.
 Former favorites, like David, Jacob, and John.
 Classic James and William.
 Or today’s top choices, like Liam, Oliver, Elijah, and Noah.

-And if a name ranks in the US Top 1000?
+If a name ranks in the US Top 1000?
 Chances increase that parents will hear that name discussed.
-It’s not a lock, of course – Chozen and Eiden rank on the current list and I’ve yet to hear them in the wild.
+It’s not a lock, of course – Castiel and Darwin rank on the current list still feel quite rare.

 Still, baby names that debut in – or return to – the US Top 1000 are more likely to catch the ear of someone expecting a child.